metalsoft-io/metalcloud-sdk-go/docs/CreateEndpointInterface.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetNetworkEquipmentInterfaceId
+### GetNetworkDeviceInterfaceId

-`func (o *CreateEndpointInterface) GetNetworkEquipmentInterfaceId() float32`
+`func (o *CreateEndpointInterface) GetNetworkDeviceInterfaceId() float32`

-GetNetworkEquipmentInterfaceId returns the NetworkEquipmentInterfaceId field if non-nil, zero value otherwise.
+GetNetworkDeviceInterfaceId returns the NetworkDeviceInterfaceId field if non-nil, zero value otherwise.

-### GetNetworkEquipmentInterfaceIdOk
+### GetNetworkDeviceInterfaceIdOk

-`func (o *CreateEndpointInterface) GetNetworkEquipmentInterfaceIdOk() (*float32, bool)`
+`func (o *CreateEndpointInterface) GetNetworkDeviceInterfaceIdOk() (*float32, bool)`

-GetNetworkEquipmentInterfaceIdOk returns a tuple with the NetworkEquipmentInterfaceId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetNetworkDeviceInterfaceIdOk returns a tuple with the NetworkDeviceInterfaceId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetNetworkEquipmentInterfaceId
+### SetNetworkDeviceInterfaceId

-`func (o *CreateEndpointInterface) SetNetworkEquipmentInterfaceId(v float32)`
+`func (o *CreateEndpointInterface) SetNetworkDeviceInterfaceId(v float32)`

-SetNetworkEquipmentInterfaceId sets NetworkEquipmentInterfaceId field to given value.
+SetNetworkDeviceInterfaceId sets NetworkDeviceInterfaceId field to given value.

 ### GetMacAddress